dat3Cph/material/flow2/webscraping/ClassExercises.md

 This exercise provides a hands-on experience in web scraping static content with Jsoup and using regular expressions to extract and clean data.
 It's a valuable skill for extracting structured information from websites that may not offer APIs or structured data formats.

+## Exercise 2
-## Wednesday: Dynamic Content and Testing
+Wednesday: Dynamic Content and Testing
 Exercise that combines Selenium and Jsoup for web scraping, focusing on data cleaning, error handling, and pagination.
 In this exercise, you'll scrape data from `amazon.com`: a paginated website, clean the data, and handle errors that may arise during the process.